-Are you a language learner actively improving your English grammar but keep hearing some words and phrases in movies and daily conversations that sounds alien to you?
+Are you a language learner actively improving your English grammar but keeps hearing some English slang words and phrases in movies and daily conversations that sounds alien to you?
 I understand that it can be confusing, especially for total beginners.

 You see, the English language has a wide range of slang that has evolved over the centuries from abbreviations, historical happenings, and random comparisons.
-These slangs have made every language have its unique fascinations that are understood only by native speakers.
+These English slang words have made every language have its unique fascinations that are understood only by native speakers.
 Fortunately, these English Slang words are easy to learn.
 So, sit back and enjoy the ride!

 But wait… before you tighten your seat belts, there is a catch.